ngernest/chamelean_wip/README.md

 For more documentation refer to the module docs.

 **Deriving Instance for `Arbitrary`** (for algebraic data types)
-Users can write `deriving Arbitrary` and/or `deriving Enum` after an inductive type definition, i.e.
+Users can write `deriving Arbitrary` after an inductive type definition, i.e.
 ```lean
 inductive Foo where
   ...
   deriving Arbitrary
 ```

-Alternatively, users can also write `deriving instance Arbitrary for T1, ..., Tn` or `deriving instance Enum for T1, ...` as a top-level command to derive `Arbitrary` / `Enum` instances for types `T1, ..., Tn` simultaneously.
+Alternatively, users can also write `deriving instance Arbitrary for T1, ..., Tn` or `deriving instance Enum for T1, ...` as a top-level command to derive `Arbitrary` instances for types `T1, ..., Tn` simultaneously.